Beta Comae Berenices

-Beta Comae Berenices (β Comae Berenices, β Com) is a solar-type star in the northern constellation of Coma Berenices.
-It is located at a distance of 30 ly from Earth.
+Beta Comae Berenices is a solar-type star in the northern constellation of Coma Berenices.
+Its name is a Bayer designation that is Latinized from β Comae Berenices.
+Based on parallax measurements, it is located at a distance of 30.0 ly from Earth.
 The Greek letter beta (β) usually indicates that the star has the second highest visual magnitude in the constellation.
 However, with an apparent visual magnitude of 4.3, this star is actually slightly brighter than α Comae Berenices.
 It can be seen with the naked eye, but may be too dim to be viewed from a built-up urban area.